pmm-sumo/sumo-data-tools/README.md

-# sumo-data-tools
-The repo contains a simple script which converts CSV file into a series of newline-separated JSON records when uploading data to [Sumo Logic](https://sumologic.com)
+The repo contains a simple script which might aid in converting CSV file into a series of newline-separated JSON records and upload them to [Sumo Logic](https://sumologic.com)

 ## Running